as92005/projects-hardware/Third Eye for the Blind/README.md

-Third Eye for the Blind- A wearable assistive device for visually impaired individuals that detects obstacles and provides real-time feedback through vibration and sound.
+Third Eye for the Blind Summary-

+A wearable assistive device for visually impaired individuals that detects obstacles and provides real-time feedback through vibration and sound.

 Key Features:
 - Ultrasonic Sensor- Detects distance to nearby obstacles.